hclcnx/global-samples/webMeeting/README.md

 If an existing profile attribute is being used, rather than LINKROLL:
 1. Wait until dojo is initialized.
-2. Retrieve the base JSON profile data for the user.
+2. Retrieve the base profile data for the user.
 3. Parse the profile data to get the value for the specified attribute name.
 4. Insert the icon element in the navigation bar with that URL reference.